thigazzz/linkedin-utils/README.md

 ## Usage
 Coming soon...

-## Features
-- [ ] Find and scrap jobs of a defined term
-- [ ] Analyze jobs and generate a document with the main skills that the market demands.

 ## Motivation
 I understand the power of LinkedIn in career development, which is why I aim to extract the most out of the platform.
 However, tasks like engaging, connecting, and job searching can be tedious and time-consuming.
 Therefore, I decided to automate various tasks within LinkedIn in a flexible and scalable manner.

+## Automations
+- [ ] Find jobs bot
+- [ ] Jobs posting analysis bot

+### Features of each bot
+- Find jobs bot

+- Jobs posting analysis bot
+    - [ ] Find and scrap jobs of a defined term
+    - [ ] Analyze jobs and generate a document with the main skills that the market demands.

 ## Contributors
 Coming soon...